 If you are facing financial hardships and struggling to pay your bills, the prospect of losing your car can be extremely frightening.
 The loss of one’s car because it is repossessed by the auto finance company can have devastating consequences including the loss of employment, which may further exacerbate your financial hardships.
-There are effective ways to save your car from repossession if you seek prompt legal advice.
+There are effective ways to save your car from repossession in Arizona if you seek prompt legal advice.
 Many people are overwhelmed by the mountain of debt that they are facing and instinctively bury their head in the sand because it seems like the situation is hopeless.
 If you ignore your financial crisis, you may allow otherwise available options to be foreclosed.

 The best way to save your car if you are in a financial crunch is to seek legal advice from an experienced Arizona bankruptcy lawyer.
 A bankruptcy filing, whether a Chapter 7 or Chapter 13, may provide immediate protection from pending repossession of your car.
-When a bankruptcy if filed, an automatic stay goes into effect that prevents the finance company from taking any collection action including repossession of your vehicle.
+When a bankruptcy if filed, an automatic stay goes into effect that prevents the finance company from taking any collection action including repossession of an Arizona vehicle.
 In many cases, you may be able to keep your car as long as you continue making payments on the vehicle.

 Often debtors who go through the bankruptcy process will decide to “reaffirm” their car loan.
 This essentially means that instead of surrendering your car, you agree that the loan will survive your bankruptcy discharge, and you agree to continue making payments.
 While a formal re-affirmation agreement is often executed, this is not always the case.
 It is always important to discuss the merits and disadvantages of reaffirming a debt to save your car.
 Most times a car that is financed will have negative equity so that it may not be a good investment to reaffirm the debt.
 This will also mean that your car loan obligation survives your bankruptcy discharge.
 Because you will typically be prohibited from filing a bankruptcy again within the period that your car is financed, you may be unable to seek relief from your car loan if you are again saddled with financial difficulties.